-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None

-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: Not applicable.

-Indicate by check mark whether Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes [ ] No [X]

-If this report is an annual or transition report, indicate by check mark if Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes [ ] No [ ]

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [ ] No [ ]

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes [ ] No [ ]

-Indicate by check mark whether Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: Not applicable. ndicate by check mark whether Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes [] No [X] this report is an annual or transition report, indicate by check mark if Registrant is not required to file reports pursuant to Section 13 or 15(d) of the ecurities Exchange Act of 1934.
+Yes [] No [] e Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [] No [] ndicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 degulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files [6] No [6] Indicate by check mark whether Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
 See definition of "accelerated filer", "large accelerated filer", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated Filer [ ] Accelerated Filer [ ] Non-accelerated Filer [X] Emerging growth company [X]

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark which basis of accounting the Registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP [ ] International Financial Reporting Standards as issued by the International Accounting Standards Other [ ] Board [X]

-If "Other" has been check in response to the previous question, by check mark which financial statement item Registrant has elected to follow.
-Item 17 [ ] Item 18 [ ]

-If this is an annual report, indicate by check mark whether Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [ ] No [ ]
+Large accelerated Filer [] Accelerated Filer [] Non-accelerated Filer [X] Emerging growth company [X] an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the xchange Act. [] ndicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal controver financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared of study its audit report. [] ndicate by check mark which basis of accounting the Registrant has used to prepare the financial statements included in this filing: I.S.
+GAAP [] International Financial Reporting Standards as issued by the International Accounting Standards Other [] Board [X] "Other" has been check in response to the previous question, by check mark which financial statement item Registrant has elected to follow.
+Item 17 [em 18 []] this is an annual report, indicate by check mark whether Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [] =